bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 Rules implement business logic for how the iOS application is built by creating actions.
 Actions represent invocations of external command line programs like `clang` or `bash`.
-Instances of rule are targets.
+Instances of rules are targets.
 Typical projects contain many rules, targets, and BUILD files.

 > A rule defines a series of actions that Bazel performs on inputs to produce a set of outputs.